 In 1971 Herbert Simon, the Nobel prizewinning political scientist and economist, wrote that “a wealth of information creates a poverty of attention”.
-More than 45 years on we live the truth of his words.

 We focus our attention by using creative ways to deal with information overload and endless distractions.
 We’re now masters of multi-tasking, skipping and skimming documents and messages, and driving on auto-pilot.

-Knowing where to focus is a problem; one for which Daniel Goleman in his book, Focus: The Hidden Driver of Excellence, provides guidelines based on recent research in neuroscience.
+Knowing where to focus is a problem.
+One for which Daniel Goleman in his book, Focus: The Hidden Driver of Excellence, provides guidelines based on recent research in neuroscience.
 Goleman identifies three areas where leaders and entrepreneurs should focus their attention:

 1. On yourself